JustTanwa/FuriousConsultant/README.md

 I will also be using Font Awesome v5 for some icons.

 TMDb API for calling the characters in the Fast and Furious movie.
+(This product uses the TMDB API but is not endorsed or certified by TMDB.)

 ### Goals